 New York, NY - On Wednesday, September 26th, the Department of Education (DOE) announced that parents can now access their child’s 2018 Common Core Exam scores.
 According to the New York State Education Department, 45.2% of all test takers in grades 3-8 scored at the proficient level (Levels 3 and 4) in ELA.
 In math, 44.5% of all test takers in grades 3-8 scored at the proficient level.
 Due to the State’s new two-session test design and performance standards, the 2018 Grades 3-8 ELA and math results cannot be compared to prior-year results.
 In previous years, students took their state exams in three sessions.
 The new baseline established this year will enable comparisons with student scores in 2019 and 2020.

-Khan’s Tutorial would like to congratulate the following Khan’s Tutorial SAT students for their fantastic scores on the April & May 2018 SATs.
-Khan’s Tutorial’s highest scorer for this round of scores is Mohammed Uddin with a near perfect score of 1560/1600.
-Mohammed is currently a student at Stuyvesant High School.
+Khan’s Tutorial would like to congratulate the following Khan’s Tutorial SAT students for their fantastic scores on the August 2018 SATs.
+Khan’s Tutorial’s highest scorer for this round of scores is Ishad Z. with a near perfect score of 1550/1600.
+Ishad is student at The Bronx High School of Science.

 Manhattan, NY – Last Sunday NYC families, community organizers, and education advocates gathered at Foley Square to rally for education issues affecting our community.
 Supporters called to preserve education pathways and expand opportunities for underserved communities.

 New York, New York - Last weekend, Khan’s Tutorial held its monthly SHSAT Parent Teacher Conferences (PTCs) throughout all eleven locations.
 During these conferences, Directors in their respective branches offer parents and students advice, tips, and updates for the upcoming SHSAT exam in October 2018.